xa17d/saveto/README.md

 Save shares to file from any app.

 Save To… - Share into a file
-Share data from any app and save it into a file.
+Share data from any app to save it into a file.

-Exporting data from another app into a file made simple.
+Exporting data from any app into a file made simple.
 Just open the share options, select "Save To…" and choose the target file.
+Done.
 No permissions required.

 ## Screenshots